Developer66/Code-Collection/README.md

 What things you need to install the software and how to install them

 ```
-Java 1.8 or higher (FX required"
+Java 1.8 or higher (FX required)
 ```

 ## Running the tests

-Download the two files from the 'test' folder and run the jar
+Download the two files from the 'test' folder and run the jar (files MUST be in the same folder)

 ## Built With